 Night photography can lead to some amazing images.
 But photographing stars can be tricky.

 In this article, we will cover the different types of star photography and the gear you might need.
-We’ll cover camera settings, finding a location, and setting up your shot.
+We’ll cover camera settings, certain types of star photography, finding a location, and setting up your shot.

 We use some specialised terms when talking about astrophotography.
-Check out our complete astrophotography glossary for the most common terms.
+Check out our useful astrophotography glossary for the most common terms.

 [Note: ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something, we make a little bit of money.
 Need more info?
 See how it all works here.]